 - Face coverings are an essential part of reducing the risk of transmission.
 Face coverings which are not medical standard masks are intended to reduce the risk of transmission of Covid-19 if the wearer has it, rather than protecting the wearer.
-Medical masks also protect the wearer (see 5 below).
+Medical masks also protect the wearer.

 - The NEU believes that, while the DfE advice remains in place, any students or members of staff who choose to wear a face covering for purposes of personal or collective reassurance should be permitted to do so.
 The NEU expects schools and colleges to respect this reasonable position.
 This reflects the Health and Safety Executive’s advice that if staff choose to wear face coverings, this should be supported by employers.
 Should any head teacher seek to prevent the wearing of face coverings, the NEU will support members who wish to secure a reversal of that position.
 Finally, the NEU favours the use of reusable face coverings rather than disposable ones on environmental grounds.

-- The DfE position is that such PPE is only needed in a very small number of situations - where an individual child, young person or other learner becomes ill with Covid-19 symptoms, and only then where a distance of 2 metres cannot be maintained, and where a child, young person or learner already has routine intimate care needs that involve the use of PPE, in which case the same PPE should continue to be used.
+- The DfE position, is that such PPE is only needed in a very small number of situations - where an individual child, young person or other learner becomes ill with Covid-19 symptoms, and only then where 2 metres cannot be maintained, and where a child, young person or learner already has routine intimate care needs that involve the use of PPE, in which case the same PPE should continue to be used.

 - The NEU disagrees with this position and believes that the DfE has failed to fully understand the risks to staff working in settings such as specific learning disability and profound and multiple learning disabilities and also in other early years and SEND settings, where close personal contact with pupils who cannot control behaviour such as spitting, coughing or sneezing, or whose behaviour or learning needs to be physically managed, creates airborne risks which cannot be controlled in other ways.
 Cleaning and laundry staff and anyone administering first aid or medical care should also be provided with appropriate PPE as necessary following a risk assessment.